Ole C. Johnson

-Ole Johnson (February 23, 1838 - November 4, 1886) was a Norwegian-American soldier in the American Civil War who served with the Scandinavian Regiment.

-Background
+Ole Carl Johnson Shipnes (February 23, 1838 – November 4, 1886) was a Norwegian American immigrant, businessman, Republican politician, and Wisconsin pioneer.
+He was the first immigration commissioner of Wisconsin, serving from 1871 through 1873, and was the 17th mayor of Beloit, Wisconsin (1877–1879).
+During the American Civil War, he served with the 15th Wisconsin Infantry Regiment (the "Scandinavian Regiment"), he was a prisoner of war for half a year before escaping and returning to the regiment, which he then led as lieutenant colonel.

+For most of his career in America, he was known to use the surname "Johnson", but added the surname "Shipnes"—an Anglicization of his Norwegian birthplace—later in life.

+Early life

 Ole Johnson was born on the Skipnes Farm, (Skibsnes), near Nordsjø, in Helgen Parish, Telemark, Norway.
 He came to the United States with his parents and four siblings, arriving in New York on board the Salvator, on July 6, 1844.
 The family went to Whitewater, Walworth County, Wisconsin.
 In 1852, they moved to Koshkonong, Wisconsin.
 Johnson studied law at Beloit College.
 He became a school teacher in Stoughton.

 Civil War

-When the Civil War broke out, Johnson joined the Scandinavian Regiment (15th Wisconsin Volunteer Regiment) and was appointed captain of Company B. After the battle at Perryville, Johnson was promoted to the rank of major.
+When the Civil War broke out, Johnson joined the Scandinavian Regiment (15th Wisconsin Infantry Regiment) and was appointed captain of Company B. After the Battle of Perryville, Johnson was promoted to the rank of major.
 He took part in the battle of Murfreesboro and reached the rank of lieutenant colonel in March 1863.
-The Scandavian Regiment was heavily mauled at the battle of Chickamauga with approximately 63% killed, wounded or captured.
+The Scandavian Regiment was heavily mauled at the battle of Chickamauga with approximately 63% killed, wounded, or captured.
 Colonel Hans Christian Heg who had commanded the Regiment since its formation was killed and Johnson was captured.

 Johnson was held in Libby Prison in Virginia before it was decided in May 1864 to move him to another prison.
 At Chesterville, Johnson and two others escaped from the railroad car they were being transported in.
 After a month, the men were able to rejoin the Union Army at Strawberry Plains, Tennessee.
-Johnson was promoted to colonel and took command of the Scandinavian Regiment on July 24, 1864, remaining with the regiment until the end of the war.
+Johnson was promoted to colonel and took command of the Scandinavian Regiment on July 24, 1864, remaining with the regiment until the expiration of the regiment's service in February 1865.

 Post Civil War

-After the war Johnson went into business and settled in Beloit, Rock County, Wisconsin, becoming active in the Republican Party and was elected mayor of Beloit.
-Johnson was appointed Immigration Commissioner of the state of Wisconsin.
-Later he became president of the Watertown Bank.
+After the war Johnson went into business and settled in Beloit, Rock County, Wisconsin, becoming active in the Republican Party.
+He became a partner in an agricultural instrument manufacturer in Beloit, called John Thompson & Co., which was his primary employment from 1870 to 1880.
+During that time, he was elected sergeant-at-arms of the Wisconsin State Assembly in 1870, and was then appointed the first state commissioner of immigration in 1871, by governor Lucius Fairchild.
+He served in that office until the end of 1873.
+He was then elected to two consecutive terms as mayor of Beloit, in 1877 and 1878.
+Later, he became president of the Watertown Bank.